Goudey: 1933 set

 In 1933, Goudey produced a 240 card set, also called "Big League Chewing Gum".
 These cards, issued with bubble gum in each pack, were the first baseball gum cards.
 The 1933 Goudey set is considered one of the "Big Three" classic baseball card sets, along with the T206 and 1952 Topps sets.

 One of the rarest baseball cards from a mainstream set is card #106 from the 1933 Goudey set.
 It was not originally issued with the set, so collectors could not complete the set from packs.
 In 1934, Goudey issued card #106 for the 1933 set with retired player Napoleon Lajoie.
 Collectors that sent letters to the Goudey Gum Company complaining about the lack of a #106 card received it in the mail.
 The 1933 Goudey #106 Napoleon Lajoie is known as one of the "Big Three" baseball cards along with two cards from the T206 set depicting Honus Wagner and Eddie Plank.

 1934 set

 In 1934, Goudey produced a 96 card set that was endorsed by two players, Lou Gehrig and Chuck Klein.
 The 1934 Goudey set is sometimes called the "Lou Gehrig" set.
 There are no Babe Ruth cards in the set.
 The Hank Greenberg rookie card is in this set.

+1935 Set

+The 1935 Goudey set had a slightly different design, with four smaller images on each card.
+The "4-in-1" cards feature 36 different cards with red or blue borders.
+The majority of the images are reused from the 1933 Goudey set.
+Backs contain 3 or 4 different images.
+The backs of the cards can be put together like a puzzle to create large images.
+6 card puzzles were used for individual players (Mickey Cochrane) and 12 cards to build team photos (Tigers, Indians, and Senators).
+The set has many stars & Hall of Famers, including Babe Ruth, Hank Greenberg, Mel Ott, Jimmie Foxx, and Dizzy Dean.